What Are Power Tools?

 - Keep fingers away from the nail exit path

-- Be very cautious of recoil after firing
+- Be very cautious of the recoil after firing

 - Ensure the air hose does not pose a tripping hazard